ME495-Navigation/slam-project-scferro/Tasks.md

 Task A.5 - Create launch file to load multiple robots: IN PROGRESS Task A.6 - Create README for nuturtle_description package: IN PROGRESS

+Task B.1 - Geometry primitives: COMPLETE
-Task B.1 - Geometry primitives: IN PROGRESS
+Task B.2 - Geometry unit tests: IN PROGRESS